sebelga/gstore-node-docs/cache.md

         const queryProducts = Products.query().filter('featured', true);

-        return Promise.all([queryPosts.run(), queryTopStories.run(), queryProducts.run()]).then(result => {
+        return Promise.all([queryPosts.run(), queryTopStories.run(), queryProducts.run()])
+            .then(result => {
                 // Build our data object
                 const homeData = {
                     posts: result[0],
                     topStories: result[1],
                     products: result[2],
                 };

                 // We save the result of the 3 queries to the cache ("website:home" key)
                 // and link the data to the "Posts" & "Products" Entity Kinds.
-            // We can now safely keep the cache infinitely until we add/edit or delete a "Posts" or a "Products". return cache.queries.kset('website:home', homeData, ['Posts', 'Products']);
+                // We can now safely keep the cache infinitely, gstore will take care
+                // of clearing the cache when a "Posts" or "Products" is added/edited or deleted. return cache.queries.kset('website:home', homeData, ['Posts', 'Products']);
         });
     });
 };